cazo/docker-ei/clustering-ei-6.1.1.md

 ### Setting up the databases

 See Setting up the Database for information on how to set up the databases for a cluster.
-The datasource configurations must be done in the <PRODUCT_HOME>/repository/conf/datasources/master-datasources.xml file for both the manager and worker nodes.
-You would also have to configure the shared registry database and mounting details in the <PRODUCT_HOME>/repository/conf/registry.xml file.
+The datasource configurations must be done in the $PRODUCT_HOME/conf/datasources/master-datasources.xml file for both the manager and worker nodes.
+You would also have to configure the shared registry database and mounting details in the $PRODUCT_HOME/conf/registry.xml file.

 ### Configuring the manager node

 * [Download](http://ziben.com.br/coisitas/wso2ei-6.1.1.zip)  and unzip the WSO2 ESB binary distribution.
-Consider the extracted directory as <PRODUCT_HOME>.
+Consider the extracted directory as $PRODUCT_HOME.

 * Set up the cluster configurations.
 Edit the <PRODUCT_HOME>/repository/conf/axis2/axis2.xml file as follows.
 * Enable clustering for this node: